goblint/bench/incremental-test-generation/clang-mutations/README.md

 ## Cloning the repository
  - There are two alternatives for getting the repository

-For creating all the checks by yourself clone the **Official Clang Repository**:
-`git clone https://github.com/llvm/llvm-project.git` (Tested with Version 17.0.0) Alternatively you can clone the **Fork** with all the additional checks ready:
+RECOMENDED: You can clone the **Fork** with all the additional checks and options ready:
 `git clone https://github.com/J2000A/llvm-project.git`

-## Creating the checks
- - When you cloned the Official Clang Repository you need to add the checks.
-Otherwise, you can skip this part.
- - Move to the directory `llvm-project/clang-tools-extra`

-In this directory are the implementations of the checks with their corresponding `.cpp` and `.h` file.
-In the following we will use the **>>check-name<<** of each check.
-You can get it by the filename without the word "Check" at the end and changing the capital letters to small ones with a minus in front (e.g. the >>check-name<< of `RemoveFunctionBodyCheck.cpp` is `remove-function-body`).
-Repeat the following steps for all new checks.

- - Run `clang-tidy/add_new_check.py readability >>check-name<<`
- - Replace `./clang-tidy/readability/>>check-name<<.cpp` with the implementation in this directory
- - Replace `./clang-tidy/readability/>>check-name<<.h` with the header file in this directory

-Now you have added all the check we need for the mutations.
+For creating all the checks and options by yourself clone the **Official Clang Repository**:
+`git clone https://github.com/llvm/llvm-project.git` (Tested with Version 17.0.0) Then you have to add the checks and options by yourself.
+You find a description of the needed modifications in [this file](MODIFICATIONS.md).

 ## Build
 The first build can take a while (up to multiple hours).
 But you can increase the performance by changing the parallel compile and link jobs.
 For me using the value 5 for both of them got me the fastest results.
 When using too many jobs the memory becomes a bottleneck.
 You can check the memory status with `free -h --giga`.